department-of-veterans-affairs/vets-website/content/pages/social-work-services.md

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="Hospital-far-from-home">Can a VA social worker help my family find a free place to stay if I'm being treated in a hospital far from home?</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="Hospital-far-from-home">Can a VA social worker help my family find a free place to stay if I’m being treated in a hospital far from home?</button>
 <div id="Hospital-far-from-home" class="usa-accordion-content">

 Yes.
 Your social worker can connect you to a nonprofit organization called the Fisher House Foundation.
 This Foundation offers comfortable homes where military and Veteran families can stay free of charge while their loved one is in the hospital.
 In these homes, families stay in a private suite with private bedrooms and baths.
 They share a common kitchen, laundry facilities, and dining and living rooms.
 You can find Fisher House Foundation homes at many military and VA medical centers around the world.<br>